nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ⚠️ **Warning**: This icon alerts you to potential pitfalls or actions that could negatively impact your use of the application.

-🌟 Benefit: This icon signifies key benefits and positive outcomes from using a feature within SweetRewards.
+🌟 **Benefit**: This icon signifies key benefits and positive outcomes from using a feature within SweetRewards.

-🚫 Problem: Identifies common challenges or issues you may encounter.
+🚫 **Problem**: Identifies common challenges or issues you may encounter.

-✅ Solution: Provides answers or solutions to the problems presented.
+✅ **Solution**: Provides answers or solutions to the problems presented.

 Use these icons as a guide to help focus your attention on key information as you read through the manual.